Bermuda Triangle (Sea World)

 The Bermuda Triangle was a themed indoor water ride at the Sea World theme park on the Gold Coast, Australia.
 In 2013, the ride was replaced by Storm Coaster, a Mack Rides water coaster.

-The Sea World ride has a replica (named Bermuda Triangle: Alien Encounter) that still operates in Movie Park Germany to this day, though it was given an Area 51 retheme in 2019 titled Area 51 - Top Secret.
+The Sea World ride has a replica (named Bermuda Triangle: Alien Encounter) that still operates in Movie Park Germany to this day, though it was given an Area 51 retheme in 2019, titled Area 51 - Top Secret.

 History

 In 1980, Sea World opened a set of bumper boats located in a small lake in the centre of the Viking's Revenge Flume Ride.
 In 1987, these bumper boats were removed to aid in the construction of Lassiter's Lost Mine.
 Lassiter's Lost Mine was an indoor flume ride where guests would experience the flooding of a mine.
 The ride was built for only A$3 million - compared to a Disney estimate of A$20 million.
 Sea World's parent company, Village Roadshow Theme Parks, opened Looney Tunes Studio Tour at Warner Bros.
-Movie World on 3 June 1991, which utilised the same in-house ride system used on Lassiter's Lost Mine.
+Movie World on 3 June 1991, which utilised the same ride system used on Lassiter's Lost Mine.
 In April 1993, Lassiter's Lost Mine closed.
 Less than one year later on 31 March 1994, the Bermuda Triangle opened and was sponsored by Pauls (31 March 1994-????) and Norco Co-operative (31 March 1994 – 18 October 2010).
 Alan Griffith Architect formed a strong working relationship with Warner Bros.
 International Recreation Enterprises on the ride.
 The ride utilised the same ride system as the original Lassiter's Lost Mine ride.
 The ride system was controlled by ASI systems from Anitech Systems Inc. The ride had easily spotted sensors that would trigger the animatronics' movements and voices in the ride when a boat passed them from below.
-The ride's theming, special effects, props and audio-animatronics were designed, supplied and installed by Alder Constructions, Sanderson Group and Sally Corporation.
+The ride's theming, special effects, props and audio-animatronics were designed, supplied and installed by Alder Constructions, Sanderson Group and Showtronix.
 After opening, the Bermuda Triangle is cited as a major contributor to an increase in attendance.